jmbealer/my-knowledge-base/unsorted-org/org-old/software-engineering/python/python-codecademy.md

 Parsing JSON files to dictionary

 JSON format is used to store key value pairs.
 Python’s json module allows reading such data format and parsing it to a dictionary.
 The json.load function takes a file object as an argument and returns the data in a dictionary format.
-# Use json.load with an opened file object to read the contents into a Python dictionary.
+# Use json.load with an Opened File Object to Read the Contents into a Python Dictionary

 # Contents of file.json
 # { 'userId': 10 }